I’m a mom of four. So it goes without saying that I’m exhausted. ALL. THE. TIME. Who’s with me?

 In conjunction with staying hydrated eating healthy can help you feel more energetic.
 While this initially seems vague and obvious let me give you some practical tips to help you be successful in this area:

 - Eat a high protein breakfast such as eggs and sausage.
 If you eat a high-carb and sugary breakfast you can pretty much bet that you will have a sugar crash and feel exhausted before you even hit lunch time.
-Even worse: skipping breakfast all together.
+Even worse: skipping breakfast altogether.

 - Avoid sugar.

-- If you do eat carbs make sure they are complex carbs which means they are high in fiber, such as oatmeal, beans, and multi-grain bread/pasta.
+- If you do eat carbs make sure they are complex carbs which mean they are high in fiber, such as oatmeal, beans, and multi-grain bread/pasta.

 - Eat food high in iron (see tip #4)